hypre-space/hypre/src/docs/usr-manual/ch-struct.rst

 Each process describes that portion of the grid that it "owns", one box at a time.
 For example, the global grid in Figure :ref:`fig-struct-example` can be described in terms of three boxes, two owned by process 0, and one owned by process 1.
-Figure :ref:`fig-struct-grid` shows the code for setting up the grid on process 0 (the code for process 1 is similar).
+The following is the code (with visual annotations) for setting up the grid on process 0 (the code for process 1 is similar).

 .. |figStructGrid1| image:: figStructGrid1.*
    :width: 100%